Eastwood Town F.C.: History

 Eastwood Town were established in 1955.
 During the 1970s, the club competed in the Midland League.
 In 1983, Eastwood were founder members of the Northern Counties East Football League.
 In 1987, they joined the Northern Premier League but returned to the NCEL for the 2003–04 season.

 In the 2008/09 season, Eastwood Town had a successful run in the FA Cup, defeating Wrexham and Wycombe Wanderers on their way to the third round of the competition.
 Eastwood finished as league champions and were promoted to the Conference North for the first time in their history.

-Eastwood Town finished in 4th place for their first season in the Conference North, but were denied permission to take part in the playoffs due to insufficient ground grading.
+Eastwood Town finished in 4th place in their second season in the Conference North, but were denied permission to take part in the playoffs due to insufficient ground grading.
 As a result, the club was put up for sale by its owners.

 In November 2013, the club was issued with a winding up petition over an unpaid tax bill of £168,000 and council officials barred the club from using the Coronation Park ground.

 After postponing five consecutive home games, the club resigned from the Northern Premier League in February 2014.